Your preferences have been updated.

 Aruba holds a number of local festivals, including carnivals, and parades that are always filled with bright colors and upbeat music!
-Besides Carnival, the biggest party of the year, many visitors choose to schedule their vacations around celebrations such as the Soul Beach Music Festival, the Aruba Summer Music Festival, The Caribbean Sea Jazz Festival or the hip Electric Festival.
-The Dera Gay celebration is a folkloric event where the people dress up in red, yellow, and orange costumes to represent flames and sing and dance to give thanks for a good harvest.
+Besides Carnival, the biggest party of the year, many visitors choose to schedule their vacations around celebrations such as the Soul Beach Music Festival, the Aruba Summer Music Festival, The Caribbean Sea Jazz Festival, or the hip Electric Festival.
+The Dera Gai Celebration is a folkloric event where the people dress up in red, yellow, and orange costumes to represent flames and sing and dance to give thanks for a good harvest.
 Visit Aruba during the Holidays, when every house is beautifully decorated with Christmas lights.
 And if you are lucky enough to be here during New Year's Eve, you’re in for a fireworks show like you have never experienced before!
-Check out how the Arubans celebrate the Holidays in this beautiful video:

 Aruba is a popular place for weddings, honeymoons, and anniversaries.
 The whole island is perfectly set up for romance – the candlelit dinners, the moonlit walks on the beach, the beauty of the island, and the perfect serenity of the lifestyle.
 In fact, any couple who honeymoon in Aruba continue to return for their anniversaries year after year.
 Find out more on our weddings & honeymoons page